T’was a month before Black Friday and all through the industry….

 With Experian indicating that 19% of consumers engage in mobile shopping activities after exiting the store, you have a unique opportunity to reach these consumers at point of sale and exit.
-If you have consumer data, or an in-app experience, thank you emails or offers are a logical extension of the in-store experience.
+If you have consumer data, or an in-app experience, thank you emails or offers serve as a logical extension of the in-store experience.

-Nothing is more personal than a gift, and in 2015 we are seeing shopper intent and conversions support a more localized and personal approach to content discovery and delivery.
+Nothing is more personal than a gift.
+And in 2015, we are seeing shopper intent and conversions support a more localized and personal approach to content discovery and delivery.
 Now more than ever, reaching your users where they are, with what they want, matters both online and offline.

 There are lots of things to consider, but the recipe for success clearly points to a frictionless, multi-platform, mobile, local, and personal approach – and that can be as varied and as exciting as it sounds.

 Are your holiday promotions ready?
 Get a Free Audit Today!